G-Research/prometheus-config-loader/DOCS.md

 is not parseable, so to avoid this, we actually create PrometheusRules using the prometheus-operator-provided CRD, through the Kubernetes API.

-There are cases where these may need to be disabled, however, so there are checks for that.
+There are cases where these extra checks may need to be disabled, however, so there are flags for that.

 ## Directory structure

-The tool expects a directory full of rule files, wit hhte unit tests in a subdirectory names "tests".
-A hypothetical rules directory is sketched below:
+The tool expects a directory full of rule files, with the unit tests in a subdirectory named "tests".
+A hypothetical rules directory layout is sketched below:

 ```